For Your Validation

-For Your Validation is the second extended play (EP) by English singer-songwriter Alessi Rose.
-Released on 17 January 2025 by AWAL and spanning six tracks, the EP was trailed by five singles including "Oh My", "Imsochillandcool", "Pretty World", and "Start All Over" and featured writing and production contributions from Tommy Baxter, Audrey Hobert, and Charlie Hugall.
+For Your Validation (stylized in all lowercase) is the second extended play (EP) by English singer-songwriter Alessi Rose.
+Released on 17 January 2025 by AWAL and spanning six tracks, the EP was trailed by five singles including "oh my", "imsochillandcool", "pretty world", and "start all over" and featured writing and production contributions from Tommy Baxter, Audrey Hobert, and Charlie Hugall.
 The EP was promoted by a tour, which sold out within ten minutes, and received positive critical reception.

+Background

+Rose recorded For Your Validation between January and June 2024 and wrote it about the symptoms of her OCD, having also written her first EP – 2024's Rumination as Ritual – about her condition.
+She announced the EP in October 2024 alongside the futurepop track "Imsochillandcool".

+The EP was released through on AWAL on 17 January 2025.
+To celebrate its release, Rose held a party for a random selection of her fans and fan accounts.